collabnix/kubelabs/Kyverno101/what-is-kyverno.md

 Kyverno is a Kubernetes-native policy engine designed to manage and enforce configuration best practices, security policies, and operational compliance for Kubernetes clusters.
 Unlike other policy engines like Open Policy Agent (OPA), which uses a separate query language (Rego), Kyverno leverages Kubernetes' native YAML syntax to define policies, making it intuitive for Kubernetes users.

+Let's first take a look at the configuration part of Kyverno.
+Imagine a multi-tenant architecture with several applications running on several namespaces of your cluster.
+So each namespace  (namespace A, B, C) will have a separate copy of application A, B, C, etc...
+However, you want to separate the resources for these applications by instructing everything in namespace A to separate on a node with label "A", everything in namespace B to schedule on a node with label "B', etc...
+One way you can do this is to have several copies of you Deployment manifest and specify the node selector per each namespace.
+However, this means you will be creating several copies of the same file which is a problem when it comes to maintenance and increases complexity.
+It would be much simpler if you could have a single manifest file that didn't specify a node selector at all, and the node selector would get automatically set per namespace as you deployed your applications.
+This is what Kyverno provides.

 ### Key Features of Kyverno:

 #### 1. **Policy Definition with YAML:**